914LucaciuTabita/914LucaciuTabita/README.md

 - 👋Hello and welcome!<br>
 - 🙋‍♀️I'm delighted to introduce myself as a 2nd year Computer Science student at Babeș-Bolyai University Cluj-Napoca.<br>
-- 💡I am a creative individual with a keen interest in technology, logic, mental challenges, psychology, cooking, fashion, socializing, and nature adventures/trips.<br>
+- 💡I am a creative individual with a keen interest in technology, logic, mental challenges, psychology, cooking🧁, fashion, socializing, and nature adventures/trips.<br>
 - 📈My curiosity and love for experiencing new things have led me to explore diverse roles, including being a financial consultant and a computer science trainer.<br>
 - 📘👩‍🎓With a passion for learning and an adventurous spirit, I'm always excited to embark on new challenges and discover new possibilities in various fields.<br>